keeandev/pdftojson/README.md

 https://pdftojson.vercel.app

-This is a simple utility API that converts PDFs to structured JSON objects powered by [pdfminer.six](https://github.com/pdfminer/pdfminer.six).
+This is a simple utility API that converts PDFs to structured JSON objects, powered by [pdfminer.six](https://github.com/pdfminer/pdfminer.six).

 ```json
 {